 Classes at Songs for Seeds incorporate various instruments, nursery rhymes, and even magic tricks.

-Songs for Seeds – Manhattan (multiple locations) and Clinton Hill, Brooklyn
+Songs for Seeds – Manhattan and Brooklyn

 Ages birth to 6 years

 Originally launched at the Chelsea play space Apple Seeds, the Songs for Seeds program is now also offered at a number of locations in the Manhattan and Brooklyn.
 Kids sing and play drums, guitars, and other instruments with the three-piece band.
 Classes also incorporate nursery rhymes, magic tricks, and animal sounds.